(Last Updated On: 3rd April 2021)

 No it’s not a death metal band, but a soup made of smoked haddock, onion, potato, and often milk or cream instead of water.
 It gets its name from the place it originated, the north-eastern Scottish town, Cullen and the Scots term skink, meaning a shin or knuckle, from which the soup was often made.

-Where to get it – It’s not hard to find Cullen skink at a restaurant in Scotland and during winter months of course it should be super easy to find.
+Where to get it – It’s not hard to find Cullen Skink at a restaurant in Scotland, and during winter months of course it should be even easier.
 Keep an eye out for the daily changing menus at legendary Edinburgh soup establishment Union of Genius and you’ll be guaranteed a good one.
-Or try a very tasty mug of the stuff at Teuchters Landing just off Leith Shore.
+Or try a very tasty mug of the stuff at my old fave, Teuchters Landing just off Leith Shore.

 Where to get it – Again, try Union of Genius.